 Do take advantage of the community.

 There is a lovely, thriving unofficial Facebook community with much useful information.
 There is also a new roast sharing website being developed.
-The latter is called Roast.World and it integrates seamlessly with the new beta versions of RoasTime.
+The latter is called Roast.World, includes its own forum, and integrates seamlessly with the new RoasTime 2.
 Check these out.
 Joining the community is a big part of the fun.